chmerdon/GradientRobustMultiPhysics.jl/docs/src/assembly_details.md

 Each Pattern comes with a number of arguments/quantities with associated [Function Operators](@ref) as well as one of the [Assembly Types](@ref) that states whether the form is evaluated over CELLS, FACES order BFACES (see above).
 Moreover, patterns can have [Abstract Actions](@ref) that allow to make the evaluations parameter-, region- and/or function-dependent.
 Each pattern then has two implementation that writes into FEMatrix or FEVector (where e.g. a subset of arguments is fixed).

 The patterns are used by the assembly of the PDE operators defined in a [PDE Description](@ref).
-However, it is also possible for the user to use them directly, see e.g. the example [2D Commuting Interpolators](@ref).
+However, it is also possible for the user to use them directly, see e.g. the example [Commuting Interpolators (2D)](@ref).

 ```@autodocs